Subject Leader Mr Ranson

 English is in everything we do.
 Effective written and verbal communication contributes to success many aspects of everyday life.
 A quality education of English language provides us with key skills to be able to succeed as citizens in the modern world.

-At Kilgarth we aim to enable all pupils to become confident readers, writers, speakers and listeners by encouraging individuals to communicate effectively and with expression whilst making sense of an ever-changing world.
+At Kilgarth we aim to enable all pupils to become confident readers, writers, speakers and listeners by encouraging individuals to communicate effectively, with expression and flair whilst making sense of an ever-changing world.

 All pupils are provided with differentiated opportunities and activities to develop competence in three key areas:

-Speaking and Listening
+- Speaking and Listening

 Key Stage 3

 KS3 English is taught in Years 7 – 9 following the programmes of study of English in the National Curriculum.
 Pupils study fictional and non-fictional texts from a wide range of authors across the 19th, 20th and 21st centuries, alongside a variety of alternative media texts and sources (internet, television, film, news) contextualised within schemes of work.
 Forms of transactional reading and writing are contextualised within fiction units of work and taught as separate non-fiction units of work throughout the Key stage.

 From Y7, pupils are placed into set classes appropriate to ability levels where different texts are selected for either group as the vehicle to deliver targeted intervention to plug emerging gaps in knowledge, skills and understanding.